oreillymedia/production-resources/word/index.md

 *C:\Documents and Settings\UserName\Application Data\Microsoft\Templates*

-If you can't find this folder, another way to determine where Word stores your templates is to open up a new Word document, then choose File→Save As, then select "Document Template" from the pulldown menu at the bottom of the dialog box.
+If you can't find this folder, another way to determine where Word stores your templates is to open up a new Word document, then choose **File→Save As**, then select **Document Template** from the pulldown menu at the bottom of the dialog box.
 This will automatically place you in the templates folder.
 Just make a note of where on your computer that folder is located.

 Once you've found the templates folder on your computer, move the template file to that folder.
-To be sure your installation was successful, go to File→New, and make sure that "ORA.dot" is listed as one of the choices.
+To be sure your installation was successful, go to **File→New**, and make sure that "ORA.dot" is listed as one of the choices.

 ### Installing on a Mac

 Save the template to your desktop, then double-click to open it.
-When you open it, the title bar should read "ORA.dot", and not Document 1.
+When you open it, the title bar should read "ORA.dot", and not "Document 1".
 If it doesn't say "ORA.dot", skip to the next section.

-If the opened file says "ORA.dot", choose File→Save, and choose Save As Template.
-Save the template in your My Templates folder.
+If the opened file says "ORA.dot", choose **File→Save**, and choose **Save As Template**.
+Save the template in your *My Templates* folder.
 Close the template, then exit and restart Word.
 The template will now be available from the Project Gallery.
 You can send the copy on your desktop to the Trash.

 #### If the template opens as a document

 If the template opens as a document, and not as a template (if it says "Document1" in the title bar, and not "ORA.dot"), close the document without saving changes.
-Move the ORA.dot file from your desktop to your My Templates folder.
+Move the ORA.dot file from your desktop to your *My Templates* folder.
 The template will now be available from the Project Gallery.

 ## The O'Reilly Menus and Toolbars

-In addition to the two custom toolbars you should see on your screen (labeled "O'Reilly SmartStyler" and "O'Reilly Toolbar"—if you don't see them, go to View→Toolbars, and be sure they're checked), you'll notice two new menus, labeled "ORAStyles" and "ORATools."
+In addition to the two custom toolbars you should see on your screen (labeled "O'Reilly SmartStyler" and "O'Reilly Toolbar"—if you don't see them, go to **View→Toolbars**, and be sure they're checked), you'll notice two new menus, labeled "ORAStyles" and "ORATools."
 Among these toolbars and menus, you should be able to find most of the tools you'll need.

 ## Setting a Few Important Options